 I held out my good hand.
 “You need to come with me now if you want me to live.”

 “What?”
 Maybe it was the slaps and punch to the head that made her slow on the uptake.

 “We have to go.”
 I saw a small guy, the bartender’s runner, head to the back rooms.
 He’d bring back the even bigger, meaner, motherfuckers.
 “I ain’t leaving here without you.”
 Shit.
 I couldn’t believe I said that even as I said it.
-She grabbed my hand and I hauled her to her feet.
-“We gotta go, now, or neither of us will be leaving.”
+She grabbed my hand, and I hauled her to her feet.
+“We gotta go, now, or neither of us is leaving.”

 She stumbled along at my side; me more dragging her than she walking.
 Outside it was like stepping into a coal sack.
 Down the street, I saw lamppost lights wrestling with the fog that rolls in off the water in the dark hours after midnight and before dawn.
 The streets, stone and stucco walls around us were damp with it.
 The fog hung low in wads that had the look of a tattered, yellowed, rag.
 The kind you used to wipe off malaria sweats and never washed.
-I knew the alleys as good as anyone.
-Five minutes later we were deeper into the maze of old buildings.
+I had learned the alleys that kept you mostly off the streets.
+Five minutes later we were deeper into the maze of old buildings that radiated outward from the port’s warehouses.
 I had to find my bearings to get to my flop.
-There I could ask her questions.
+There I could fix my arm and ask her questions.
 She probably had answers I didn’t want to hear.
 But I’d still ask her.